-The Science-Based Reference on Natural Healthcare
+The Evidence-Based Resource for Natural Healthcare

 - Clinical trials: which test the way a treatment affects a person's health.